kxdekxde/nikke-portrait-swapper/README.md

 A simple tool useful to mod [NIKKE](https://nikke-en.com/) bundles.
 Thanks to Bingle and Danieru for the help.

+## Source code:

+The .exe file is a SFX file created with WinRAR that contains all of the Python scripts and JSON files needed, it can be extracted with WinRAR/7Zip.

 ## Before to use this tool:

   - Download and install [.NET SDK 8](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.404-windows-x64-installer).